What is a secured loan against a property, and how do they work? This guide explores everything you need to know.

 Yes, you can.
 Most specialist bad credit lenders are more interested in your ability to repay the loan and the value of the asset you’re putting up as collateral than they are in your actual credit score.

-Secured homeowner loans and second-charge mortgages both mean using your home equity as collateral to secure a loan.
+Secured loans against a house and second-charge mortgages are the same thing!
+Both use your home equity as collateral when securing a loan.

-A bridging loan is a type of secured financing taken out when buying a new property before disposing of your old one.
+Another alternative is a bridging loan.
+This is financing taken out when buying a new property before disposing of the old one.